btcain4/leash-bio-ai/README.md

-atmospheric-physics-ai
+leash-bio-ai
 ==============================

-Project dedicated towards competing in the Leap Atmospheric Physics competition on kaggle.
+Project dedicated towards competing in the "Leash Bio - Predict New Medicines with BELKA" competition on kaggle.

 Project Organization
 ------------